 Create a Digital Media Plan

-For example, someone that might spend a week at a ski resort will be in a different audience set than those that would come to ski for the day and be interested in day-only lift ticket rates.
-It is important to target these audiences differently so that the messaging can speak specifically to each audience and the campaign can receive the best possible results overall.
+It is important to target audiences like these differently so that the messaging can speak specifically to each audience and the campaign can receive the best possible results overall.

 Develop the Creative